unifhy-org/unifhy/docs/_doc_src/developers.rst

             }

    .. code-block:: python
-      :caption: Add the transfer information to the '_inwards_info' of the `NutrientSurfaceLayerComponent` class
+      :caption: Add the transfer information to the '_inwards_info' attribute of the `NutrientSurfaceLayerComponent` class

       class NutrientSurfaceLayerComponent(Component,  metaclass=abc.ABCMeta):
              _category = "nutrientsurfacelayer"